TanStack/router/docs/src/pages/docs/overview.md

 - Match and pre-load route data during SSR and also
 - Supply pre-loaded route data during rehydration

-### But Tanner, why didn't you just PR/plugin/proxy/add this functionality into an existing router?
+### Why not simply PR/plugin/proxy/add these features into an existing router?

-I tried so hard, I promise!
-I gave my best and most fervent attempt to proxy React Router v6 (argubly the only worthy router in the ecosystem to try this with) to achieve these features, but after hitting the ceiling on its public API and quite literally proxying and re-exporting every single function/variable/type from the library, I realized that unless the core internals of React Router were exposed (which would require yet another breaking change on its part) the idea was dead on arrival.
+I tried and initially succeeded in proxying React Router v6 (argubly the only worthy router in the ecosystem to try this with) to achieve these features.
+I even shipped it to prodution for 6 months on a beta release!
+However, after hitting the ceiling on its public API and quite literally proxying and re-exporting every single function/variable/type from the library, I realized that unless the core internals of React Router were both exposed and altered (which would require yet another breaking change on its part) my RR plugin could not provide consistent features and simply just not going to work with new ones.
 Only then, did I know it was time to design a new router from the ground up with support for the features I needed.

-## Features

-- Deeply integrated URL Search API ()
-  - JSON
-  - Immutable w/ Structural Sharing
-  - Compression
-  - Types
-- Deep-Route Loaders (for data, images, assets, readiness, etc.)
-- Asynchronous Routes (module-splitting, dynamic routes)